NISH1001/playx/README.md

   -r, --no-related      Disable playing related songs extracted from YouTube -k, --disable-kw      Disable addition of keywords while searching the song on YouTube.
   -c, --clean           Clean(fix) broken references --sync-pl PLAYLIST    Sync the playlists.
-Pass the name as arguement.
+Pass the name as argument.
 If all the playlists are to be synced, just pass [All].
   -l, --lyrics          Show lyircs of the song.
   --shuffle             Shuffle the playlist in case it is one, else the option will have no effect.
   --repeat [NUMBER]     Put the passed entity on repeat , be it a playlist or a song.
 If an arg is not passed, infinite loop is considered. (default = Infinite)